hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-cancel-airdrop.md

         - The business logic for cancelling pending airdrops
             - Should boil down to clearing up the pending airdrops entries from the pending airdrops state
     - Fees calculation
+- Update throttle definitions to include the new `TokenCancelAirdrop` transaction type
+  - Throttle definitions are specified in `throttles.json` files
+  - There are different configurations containing throttle definitions under `hedera-node/configuration/` for the different environments e.g. testnet, previewnet, mainnet
+  - There is also a default throttle definition file in `resources/genesis/throttles.json` that is used during the genesis
+  - Add the new `TokenCancelAirdrop` transaction type to the `ThroughputLimits` bucket
 - Additional considerations:
     - All pending transfers sent by an account must be canceled before the account can be deleted
     - If the sender’s account expires and cannot be renewed, then all pending transfers for that sender are canceled